-Optionally, eMake can be configured to collect additional information.
+Optionally, you can configure eMake to collect additional information.
 This extra annotation information is written to an XML file in the build directory (emake.xml by default).
-The --emake-annodetail command-line switch controls the amount of information eMake should collect.
+The --emake-annodetail command-line switch controls the amount of information that eMake should collect.
 Default annotation detail is determined by the build class for that build.